HackUSU-Competition/hackusu-site/README.md

 ### Using a compatable Node version

-Currently, Node 16 (16.15.0 LTS) is required for compatibility with Gatsby.
+Currently, Node 18 is required for compatibility with Gatsby.
 Using NVM to manage Node versions is recommended.

 Install NVM: [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)

-    $ nvm install 16
+    $ nvm install 18
-    $ nvm use 16
+    $ nvm use 18

 ### Start the project locally